Outcast. Bi-Polar. Crazy. Schizo. Anti-social. Disabled. Broken. Delusional.

 It’s more important than ever to allow room for mistakes and healing, for pain and resilience, and to carry that intention in the way we think, talk about, and treat mental health.

 Another way to think about this is to treat each person’s experience as if it were on a continuum.
 This means that we honor the vastly different ways each person shows up in the world within the paradigm between good and bad.
 People are not machines, nor are they just one thing.
 We are infinitely diverse and complex – an organism with a wide spectrum of emotional, cognitive, and spiritual states.

 It’s important to note that this is NOT the same thing as condoning harmful ideas or behaviors…it simply means we learn to have compassion for what people went through.
 Indeed, we all carry an invisible story that no one else knows.

-Everything we know about a person is based on a combination of our intuition, education, and experiences, but nothing that we believe stays the same forever.
+Everything we know about a person is based on a combination of our intuition, education, and experiences.
+But nothing we believe stays the same forever.
 All our knowledge about a person, including our beliefs about her at any given moment, is constantly subject to change.

 After all, how can we treat something that we do not fully understand?

 A person with a psychological “disorder” merely reflects how much we know or don’t know about ourselves.
 As we interact with those we deem crazy or different, we are learning about the dark nooks of our own psyche.